 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when the table entry is created, i.e., when requesting a measurement.
+Changes take effect when dot11RMRqstRowStatus is set to Active.

-"This attribute indicates a unique string to identify this request.
+This attribute indicates a unique string to identify this request.
 To guarantee the uniqueness of this token across multiple network managers, it is recommended that this token be prefixed with the IP address of the network manager creating this row.
 This token is not necessarily equivalent to the measurement tokens in WNM request frames."

 ::= { dot11WNMRequestEntry 3 }